We post all obituaries for FREE, just have your funeral home send it to us.

 Hoffmann Schneider & Kitchen Funeral Home and Cremation Service is in care of the arrangements.

-Condolences can be sent to the family by visiting Stephen’s obituary at www.hskfhcares.com.
+A photo tribute can be viewed and condolences sent to the family by visiting Mancy’s obituary at www.hskfhcares.com.

 Local arrangements entrusted to Hachmann-Mier Funeral Home & Cremation Service in Bellevue.

 Glenn was born December 9, 1931 in rural Bellevue, the son of Peter and Kathryn (Schmidt) Steines.
 Glenn was a farmer, welder, machinist and owned and operated Central Resale in Dubuque.
 He enjoyed antique tractors, working on small engines, and could fix about anything.

 Survivors include his children, Richard “Dick” (Marcia) Steines, James (Laurie) Steines, Barbara Ries, Joyce Davids, Ruth (Larry) Putman, Brenda (Terry) Bronson, and Linda (Joey) Michels; several grandchildren; great-grandchildren; and nieces and nephews.